ibm-cloud-docs/Registry/registry_release_notes.md

 # Release notes for IBM Cloud container registry and Vulnerability Advisor
 {: #registry_release_notes}

-Discover the latest updates in IBM Cloud container registry and Vulnerability Advisor, including new regions, retention policies, and CLI changes.
+What's new in {{site.data.keyword.registrylong}} and Vulnerability Advisor?
+The changes are grouped by date.
 {: shortdesc}

 ## 07 July 2026